 What is Flea Allergy Dermatitis?

-Flea Dermatitis is actually one of the most common skin problems a dog can have because, let’s face it now matter how hard a person can try, dogs will always be at risk (for more information on ways to prevent fleas be sure to check out our Best Flea Medications article).
+Flea Dermatitis is one of the most common skin problems a dog can have because, let’s face it now, no matter how hard a person can try, dogs will always be at risk (for more information on ways to prevent fleas, be sure to check out our Best Flea Medications article).
 While technically, fleas aren’t the problem, it’s their saliva.
 Fleas’ presence can be problematic to some dogs with a “heightened” sensitivity to their company.

 Which dogs are most at risk?

-You’ll want to be aware of what some of the symptoms of flea allergy dermatitis are so that you can quickly determine the cause of your dog’s discomfort.
+Thisis why you’ll want to be aware of some of the symptoms of flea allergy dermatitis so that you can quickly determine the cause of your dog’s discomfort.

-Symptoms or Clinical Signs of Flea Allergy Dermatitis
+Symptoms of Clinical Signs of Flea Allergy Dermatitis

-There are a few things you can look for if you think that your dog has flea allergy dermatitis aka pruiritis.
+There are a few things you can look for if you think that your dog has flea allergy dermatitis, aka pruritis.
 Those things include: